Isolated System

 Pressure-volume work

 An object at rest continues to be at rest until acted upon by an external force.
 This statement is familiar to us.
 Now, let's take our pipe from before.
-As you see in the picture below, Johnny-come-lately Mr. Diagonal Hatching particle wants to enter the Blue pipe.
+As you see in the picture below, Johnny-come-lately Mr. Diagonal Hatching particle wants to enter the grey pipe.
 But the particles already in the pipe are resistant to move.
-Thus, to be able to enter the pipe, it needs to displace a region equivalent to it's own volume.
+Thus, to be able to enter the pipe, it needs to displace a region equivalent to it's own volume, which is shown as the cross hatching.

 So, what is the work done by this volume?
 Well, again, work is force times displacement.
 Now, we know that pressure is force per unit area.
 Thus, force is pressure times the area.
 Also, the displacement here is the actual 'length' of this particle (dL in the figure).